-To gain access, it is usually simplest for the attacker to target the lowest common denominator - the weakest points - across IoT devices, such as default passwords, known vulnerabilities, insecure and outdated libraries and applications, exploitable bugs, and similar security vulnerabilities.
+To gain access, the simplest way is usually for the attacker to target the weakest points in many connected devices, such as default passwords, known vulnerabilities, insecure and outdated libraries and applications, exploitable bugs, and other relatively basic security vulnerabilities.

 1: Choose a well supported base distribution

 Connected device security is best served by using versions of Linux from a security-oriented base distribution.
 Only organizations that have extensive resources should consider building a custom Linux distribution since it will allow them to work with an optimized bill of materials.
 For smaller organizations, customization is not recommended from a security perspective.

 2: Implement a remote update mechanism for your device

 Choosing a well-maintained base distribution is a great starting point.
 Over time, as new bugs and security vulnerabilities are found and fixed and the overall quality of the base product improves, it becomes important to keep your devices up to date.
 Implementing a remote update mechanism enables the base distribution and your device application to receive security patches without explicit user or operator intervention.

 3: Use analysis tools to find security hardening recommendations